truenas/documentation/content/TrueCommand/API/servers/remove.md

 | servers | remove | yes | yes | yes | 1 |

 #### Description
-Remove a FreeNAS/TrueNAS server from the administration framework
+Remove a FreeNAS/TrueNAS server from the administration framework.

-NOTE: Administrator access only - non-administrators will receive a 403/Forbidden error
+NOTE: Administrator access only - non-administrators will receive a 403/Forbidden error.

 NOTE 2: This will not remove the data previously collected from the server - just the connection/management of the server.

 ### Input Arguments
-* Required Arguments: "id" (string or array of strings) ID of the server(s) to remove
+* Required Arguments: "id" (string or array of strings) ID of the server(s) to remove.

 ### Request Example Arguments